Papa by Chance: Plot

-Meanwhile, Mohini, paternal aunt of Amrit, had come to attend the marriage begins plotting against Harman as he had dumped her got in relationship with Sucharita, Yuvaan's Mother to get the billionaire inheritance.
+Meanwhile, Mohini, the paternal aunt of Amrit, had come to attend the marriage begins plotting against Harman as he had dumped her got in relationship with Sucharita, Yuvaan's Mother to get the billionaire inheritance.
 She also cautions Sucharita but she turns a deaf ear to her.
 Back to Amrit, we see that Bela, Amrit's Mother convinces both Amrit and Yuvaan to stay under the same rooftop; secretly she plans to make both of them befriend again and eventually get married.
 But the main problems come when Yuvaan's adopted children come in the house and Amrit refuses to stay with them.
-In spite of Amrit's refusal on the advice of Gungun, Yuvaan stealthily resides the children in the house.
+In spite of Amrit's refusal on the advice of Gungun, Yuvaan stealthily keeps the children in the house.

 After when Yuvaan found himself in trouble when the Children were forced to say "that Yuvaan is careless and not good for them", children know about the reality of the death of their parents, they don't panic about what they are forced to say and presents all the events and reality happened with all of them.
-Kachvi (Yuvaan's lawyer) makes every stage help to win Yuvaan and children's.
+Kachvi (Yuvaan's lawyer) makes every stage help to win Yuvaan and children.

-Thus Judge announces Yuvaan to be the rightful owner of the children and Yuvaan again gets custody for children ... hung in has her first period.
+The Judge announces Yuvaan to be the rightful owner of the children and Yuvaan again gets custody of children.

-But still there after, Jenny makes Children's life full of tragedy and helpless, but as soon as Yuvaan finds Jenny's plan, he solves the issues and thus returns to his rich life.
+However, Jenny makes the Children's life full of tragedy and helplessness, but as soon as Yuvaan finds out Jenny's plan, he resolves the issues and then returns to his rich life.